mlrun/mlrun/docs/feature-store/feature-sets.md

 Create a new {py:class}`~mlrun.feature_store.FeatureSet` with the base definitions:

 * **name** &mdash; The feature set name is a unique name within a project.
 * **entities** &mdash; Each feature set must be associated with one or more index column.
-When joining feature sets, the entity is used as the key column.
+When joining feature sets, the entity or the relation is considered as the keys columns.
 * **timestamp_key** &mdash; (optional) Used for specifying the time field when joining by time.
 * **engine** &mdash; The processing engine type:
    - Spark